muntra-dev/power-bi-server/README.md

 | `delete-resources.ps1` | Deletes the server and related resources from Azure |

 ## How to Delete Everything
-Delete all the resources created previously using the below command.
+To delete all the resources created by `create-server.ps1`, use the below command:

 ```
 ./delete-resources.ps1